Contraction options and optimal multiple-stopping in spectrally negative Levy models: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we studied a wide class of optimal stopping problems for a general spectrally negative \lev process and extended them to multiple-stopping.
 Our framework is applicable to a wide range of settings particularly in real option problems where the firm withdraws from a project in stages.
-Our analytical results suggest that the optimal solutions can be characterized by the threshold levels that are zeros of certain monotone functions and the corresponding value functions can be expressed in terms of the scale function.
+Our analytical results suggest that the optimal solutions can be characterized by the threshold levels that are zeros of certain monotone functions, and the corresponding value functions can be expressed in terms of the scale function.
 Our numerical experiments suggest, for the phase-type jump case, that these can be solved instantaneously with high precision.
 These tools we developed in this paper are highly valuable and can be used flexibly for analysis in real options and other fields of finance and industrial applications.

 There are several directions for future research.
 First, our results can be pursued for a general \lev process with both positive and negative jumps.
-While it makes the problem less tractable, it is expected that these can be done at least for the cases with analytical forms of Wiener-Hopf factors such as meromorphic \lev processes \cite{Kuznetsov_2010} and phase-type \lev processes \cite{Asmussen_2004}.
+While it makes the problem less tractable, it is expected that these can be done at least for the cases with rational forms of Wiener-Hopf factors such as meromorphic \lev processes \cite{Kuznetsov_2010} and phase-type \lev processes \cite{Asmussen_2004}.
 Second, by using phase-type fitting, one can approximate any \lev process by those with phase-type jumps as in Section \ref{section_numer}.
 By calibrating with real financial and industrial data as in \cite{AsmussenMadanPistorius07}, one can conduct detailed empirical analyses on optimal stopping strategies and the value functions.
-Finally, it is an interesting extension to ``swing option type" multiple-stopping with refracting time as in \cite{Carmona_dayanik, Touzi_Carmona} where there have to be some intervals between any two consecutive stoppings must be separated by fixed constants.
+Finally, it is an interesting extension to consider ``swing option type" multiple-stopping with refraction periods as in \cite{Carmona_dayanik, Touzi_Carmona} where any two consecutive stoppings must be separated by fixed constants.